Radicalism in the United States: Timeline

-1898: The Democrats launch a white supremacy campaign against the biracial fusionist North Carolina Government, culminating in the massacre of Wilmington's black population and overthrow of the local government.
+1898: The Democrats launch a white supremacy campaign against the biracial fusionist North Carolina government, culminating in the massacre of Wilmington's black population and overthrow of the local government.

 1900: The first President of the Progressive Era, William McKinley, is elected.

-1901: William McKinley is shot, and his progressive Vice President, Theodore Roosevelt, enters office.
+1901: William McKinley is shot, and his progressive vice president, Theodore Roosevelt, enters office.

+1903: Passage of the Elkins Act to enable the imposition of heavy fines upon railways.
+W.E.B.
+Du Bois openly criticizes Booker T. Washington for his accommodationist philosophy.

 1904: Theodore Roosevelt is re-elected.

+1905: Theodore Roosevelt tours the South as part of his appeal to the Solid South, in conjunction with a decrease in African-American patronage by the Republican Party in the South.

+1906: Passage of the Pure Food and Drug Act, the first of a series of consumer protection laws.
+The 1906 Atlanta race massacre sees Roosevelt take little action to stop the racial violence, believing both sides were to blame.

-1908: Theodore Roosevelt's hand picked successor, William Howard Taft, is elected president.
+1908: Theodore Roosevelt's hand-picked successor, William Howard Taft, is elected president.

 1910: The United States Postal Savings System is established.

-1912: Theodore Roosevelt, perceiving the Republican Party as not progressive enough, forms the Progressive Party, splitting the Republican vote and allowing Woodrow Wilson to claim victory in the 1912 election.
+1912: Theodore Roosevelt, perceiving the Republican Party as not progressive enough, forms the Progressive Party, but, alongside incumbent Taft, loses in a landslide to progressive Democrat Woodrow Wilson in the 1912 election.
+Eugene V. Debs wins 6.0% of the popular vote.

-1913: The Sixteenth Amendment is ratified, allowing a federal level progressive income tax.
+1913: Beginning of The New Freedom; the Sixteenth Amendment is ratified, allowing a federal-level progressive income tax.
 The Seventeenth Amendment is ratified, making senators directly elected.
+Albert S. Burleson, William Gibbs McAdoo, and Josephus Daniels segregate the Post Office, Treasury, and Navy Departments, respectively.

-1914: The Clayton Antitrust Act and Federal Trade Commission Act of 1914 are passed, outlawing certain unfair trade practices and monopolies.
+1914: The Clayton Antitrust Act and Federal Trade Commission Act of 1914 are passed, outlawing certain unfair trade practices and monopolies; passage of the La Follette–Peters Act, regulating female working times to eight hours in the District of Columbia.

-1916: Woodrow Wilson is re-elected.
+1916: Passage of the Keating–Owen Act, regulating child labour until being struck down in Hammer v.
+Dagenhart; Woodrow Wilson is re-elected.

+1918: Woodrow Wilson urges Congress to pass the female suffrage amendment.

-1919: The Nineteenth Amendment is ratified, granting women the right to vote.
+1919: The Nineteenth Amendment is passed, granting women the right to vote, though it would not be ratified until 1920.